UB students and faculty brought school supplies to gift to students at Bawaleshie Primary School in Accra, Ghana.

 Evelyn Quist, MD/MBA ’19, cares for an infant while providing medical services in the Afram Plains region of Ghana.

-Several accounting students visited PwC Ghana, where they observed the similarities and differences between Big Four accounting in the U.S. and Ghana.
+At PwC Ghana, several UB accounting students observed the similarities and differences between Big Four accounting in the U.S. and Ghana.

-Our Ghana program is truly interdisciplinary, giving you the opportunity to learn and collaborate with UB students with different backgrounds and passions than your own.
-Health care-focused students have used their skills to make an impact as part of the program's medical track, while community-minded students have found inspiration working with children at local schools.
+New for fall 2021: Our Africa program is expanding to include Ghana, Rwanda and South Africa to facilitate the development of a holistic understanding of the continent’s diversity.
+This interdisciplinary program will give you the opportunity to collaborate with UB students with different backgrounds and passions than your own.
+Health care-focused students have used their skills to make an impact through the program's medical track, and all students have found inspiration working with children at local schools.

-Note: Due to COVID-19, the program will be a virtual learning experience for fall 2020.
+Note: Due to COVID-19, the program will be a virtual learning experience for fall 2021, with possible travel during the winter semester pending university health/safety policies.
 Details below.

 “I feel extremely fortunate to have had the opportunity to study in Ghana.
 I gained new perspectives on business and leadership, and had the chance to immerse myself in the country’s culture.
 Throughout this journey, I created meaningful relationships that will last a lifetime.
 The experience truly opened my eyes and caused me to change the way I view the world.”